Toxoplasma gondii

 • Maternal treatment of primary toxoplasmosis or acute infection is the same as in non-pregnant adults.

-• HIV: primary prophylaxis for TE with TMP/SMX also involves the potential for birth defect (cardiovascular) risk of TMP/SMX during first trimester.
+• HIV: primary prophylaxis for TE with TMP/SMX also involves the potential for birth defect (cardiovascular) risk of TMP/SMX during the first trimester.

 • Prevention of vertical transmission: